meshcloud/meshcloud-docs/docs/marketplace.index.md

 ---
 ## Platform Services

 Platform Service within meshStack refers to any platform (e.g., Cloud or any other platform like GitHub) or services (e.g., Azure VNet) that can be effortlessly developed, executed, and managed by Platform Operators.
 In other words, Platform Operators can provide, via meshStack, ready-to-use Services and Platforms that empower applications to build, deploy, and scale applications without having to worry about the underlying hardware, networking, or other infrastructure components.
-The type of a Platform Service in meshStack depends on whether it can be developed as a Building Block, Platform, or OSB Service.
+The type of a Platform Service in meshStack depends on whether it can be developed as a [Building Blocks](administration.building-blocks.md), [Platform](administration.platforms.md), or [OSB Service](marketplace.service-instances.md).

 ## Marketplace

 With meshStack, you can not only develop Platform Services for your application teams but also provide an overview of them in a united portfolio through a Marketplace Catalog that is located in the Marketplace tab of the Workspace.

 The Marketplace Catalog presents application teams with details, prices, and documentation for all available Platform Services, allowing them to effortlessly add them to their Projects.
 Through the Marketplace Catalog, Workspace Owners and Managers can provision Platform Services for both new and existing Projects and Tenants.
-Here you can find a **guide** for adding different Platform Services from the Marketplace Catalog.
+Here you can find a [guide](meshstack.how-to.add-platformservice.md) for adding different Platform Services from the Marketplace Catalog.

 [Overview of Marketplace](assets/marketplace/marketplace-overview.png)